tobser/mythteatime/README.md

     </button>

 # Issues
- -you can only set the timer while not in playback
+    - you can only set the timer while not in playback
     - to stop a started timer you have to set the invokation time to a time in the past